AgentCyberRange/.github/profile/README.md

     <td>
       Benchmark for web-facing cyber attacks.
 Includes <strong>110 vulnerabilities</strong> across realistic web applications, covering zero-day, one-day, and synthetic vulnerabilities embedded in application workflows.
       <br><br>
-      <strong>📦 Complete dataset: this GitHub repository releases only a subset of WebExploitBench.
+      <strong>📦 Complete dataset: This GitHub repository releases only a subset of WebExploitBench.
 The complete dataset is available on <a href="https://huggingface.co/datasets/AgentCyberRange/WebExploitBench">Hugging Face</a></strong>.
       <br><br>
     </td>
   </tr>